hashgraph/hedera-mirror-node/docs/monitor.md

 The name label allows the same entity to be referenced in multiple places but only created once.

 The following example uses the expression syntax to create the sender and recipient accounts as well as a token.
-These same entity are created once and reused in both the token associate and the token transfer transaction.
+These same entities are created once and reused in both the token associate and the token transfer transaction.

 ```yaml
 scenarios: